daydr3am/holisticon-nim-server/README.md

 ## Setup

 As already mentioned, the application is using gradle.
-Therefore, you will need some version of a JDK.
+You will need some version of a JDK.
 The Server was tested with Java 20.
 To run the server, execute